ipsita93/SeniorDETechAssessment-23/Section2/README.md

 `docker ps`

-It can be seen that the “PostgresCont” container is executing efficiently.
+It can be seen that the "section2-postgres-1" container is executing efficiently.

 ### 3. Interact With Executing Container

-`docker exec -it PostgresCont bash`
+`docker exec -it section2-postgres-1 bash`

-Subsequently, the “PostgresCont” container has been accessed and now we can run commands in it.
+Subsequently, the "section2-postgres-1" container has been accessed and now we can run commands in it.

-### 4. Establish a Connection With a Database
+### 4. Establish a Connection With a the Database called ecommerce

-'psql -h localhost -U postgres'
+'psql -h localhost -U postgres -d ecommerce'

 After that, we can execute/run SQL queries and psql commands in the SQL shell.

 ### 5. Execute psql Commands

 We have efficiently installed PostgreSQL using Docker Compose.
-Now, we can run our DDL statements to set up the database schema.
+Now, we can run our DDL statements to set up the database schema or show tables command to show existing tables.

+'\dt'

 ## Entity-Relationship Diagram (ERD)
 *Refer to `er_diagram.drawio` or `screenshots/er_diagram_drawio.png`*